 i cannot BELIEVE the last time i did a These Things was in October last year! that is crazy. i guess ever since i started the Mid Week Distractions i put These Things on the back burner, which is silly cause they’re not the same thing.
 These Things is like the fun cousin of Mid Week Distractions… they’re like eyebrows “They are sisters, not twins.”

-this is the second instalment of VISITS, a new series in collaboration with Monya Eastman.
+this is the third instalment of VISITS, a series in collaboration with Monya Eastman.

 walking into Peter Eastman‘s studio on the east side of the city made me realise how many little gems must be hidden all over Cape Town.
 Peter is actually Monya’s brother-in-law, which made this VISIT a relaxed affair. he showed us the new pieces he was working on for his upcoming exhibition at Smac, and all around the studio were trinkets from by his daughter Jemima – a drawing of a lion, a statue of a cat, rocks collected from the Karoo…